 Kristina Naftzger is a Youth Services Librarian at A.K.
-Smiley Public Library, who only wishes she owned an elf suit.
+Smiley Public Library, where she clearly thinks way too much about her own, and everyone else’s, clutches.

 Another side dish the Library currently has in the works is our first Dia de Los Muertos themed Teen Art Contest.
 Artists ages 13-19 are invited to create an original work inspired by Dia de los Muertos, a thousands-year-old sacred holiday, rooted in Mexican culture, that celebrates the loving connection between the living and the dead.
 Submission applications and contest guidelines will be available on the Teens’ page of the Library’s website beginning October 4th.
 Not only will entries be on display at the Library’s Dia de los Muertos community celebration, but prizes are on the line, to the tune of $500 for the grand prize, $250 for second, and $100 for third.
 If you have a creative bone in your body, put it to work this Dia de los Muertos!
 Submissions are due October 25th.
 Visit